TerryZ/docs-vue3/docs/dropdown/index.md

 ## API

-Before using Pagination component's API, need to declare a ref attribute for the component, declare a ref variable by ref() to hold the element reference(the name must match template ref value) and use it to call API methods
+Before using component's API, need to declare a ref attribute for the component, declare a ref variable by ref() to hold the element reference(the name must match template ref value) and use it to call API methods

 ```vue
 <template>